firstdraft/omnicalc_mockups/README.md

 Your static HTML mockups won't actually perform the calculations, of course, but try to make them *look* as close to the targets as possible. **Also, don't attempt the calendar-datepicker-popup on `time_between/new.html` yet.**

-If you need to write any custom CSS beyond vanilla Bootstrap, you can do so in `custom_styles.css`, which is already linked to all eight documents.
+If you need to write any custom CSS beyond vanilla Bootstrap, you can do so in `public/assets/custom_styles.css`, which is already linked to all eight documents.

 In the end, you should submit completed mockups for all eight pages (two pages for for each of the four calculators: the form to capture inputs, as well as the results page).